mesosphere/dcos-docs-site/pages/1.14/overview/design/azure-container-service/index.md

 1. Deploying and managing Mesos can be complex, precisely because it can manage very complex environments; DC/OS makes that complexity straightforward to use and supported by the community.
 1. DC/OS implements fault tolerance not just on an industrial but on an internet scale.
-1. The DC/OS Catalog of packages for easy installation supports developers, data scientists, and system administrators with all their favorite open source packages.
+1. The DC/OS {{ model.packageRepo }} of packages for easy installation supports developers, data scientists, and system administrators with all their favorite open source packages.
 1. The real-time metrics "firehouse" is open for use by your favorite diagnostics and analytics packages.
 1. DC/OS has three ways to administer your distributed OS: a CLI, a graphical UI, and an API.

-### The Universe of packages
+### The {{ model.packageRepo }} of packages

-Here is a list of what is in the Catalog on Day 1 of DC/OS, categorized by the type of license.
+Here is a list of what is in the {{ model.packageRepo }} on Day 1 of DC/OS, categorized by the type of license.

 #### Apache License V2